 Teachers are contracted to teach 23.5 hours per week.

-There’s no prep needed – often the lesson plan is modified by myself on the fly – for the 45 minute lessons.
+There’s no prep needed, and often the lesson plan is modified by myself on the fly for the 45 minute lessons.

-But it can be tiring – as you would expect from kids.
-But fun, easy work.
+But it can be tiring, as you would expect from kids.

-A large airport immigration hall – complete with passports stamped and teachers dressed as officials.
+A large airport Immigration Hall – complete with passports stamped and teachers dressed as officials.

 Restaurant.
 Clothes Store.
 Grocery.
 Bank.
 Hair Salon.
 Post Office.
+Police Station.
+Medical Center.

 Transportation Station – catching a bus, taxi, the subway.

 Hotel.
 Library.
-Newspaper room.
+Newspaper Room.

-This week is telephone calls practiced in bold-red English boxes with students dialing each other on 911 emergency calls … I understand that I’m in a giant play school
+This week is Telephone Class: calls practiced in bold-red English boxes with students dialing each other on 911 emergency calls.